 I was back in London Town this past weekend (casual hair flip) and per usual, it was fabulous.
 Scott and I went down for a friends reunion for about 36 hours.
-It was a sans kiddos weekend and when your friends who have kids, are without their kids, everyone reverts to being 20.
+It was a sans kiddos weekend.
+And when your friends who have kids, are without their kids, everyone reverts to being 20.

 We are so cool out in the club.

-I will spare you all the details of our rockin’ weekend, but being down in the Big Smoke again made me think about all of my past trips to London over the years, and it inspired me to want to share some of my favorite touristy spots and experiences.
+I will spare you all the details of our rockin’ weekend, but being down in the Big Smoke again made me think about all of my past trips to London over the years.
+And it inspired me to want to share some of my favorite touristy spots and experiences.
 Like the proper non-Londoner I am. 🙂

 Tower of London– It’s a must, due to the simple fact that they have the crown jewels!
 And you can stand in all of the spots where every royal has been beheaded because they pissed off another royal.
 What more do you need in an attraction?

 However, what I don’t like about this place are the pompous Tower guards.
-The dude, that guided us around, asked the crowd if there were any Americans in the house, and when about two-thirds of the people raised their hands he took that opportunity to yell out “Yeehaw!”.
+The dude, that guided us around, asked the crowd if there were any Americans in the house.
+And when about two-thirds of the people raised their hands he took that opportunity to yell out “Yeehaw!”.
 Because apparently all of America lives in an old western film.
 Big ass country, Mr. Beefeater, so let’s not stereotype.
 Because if I were to stereotype, I would ask why it’s only plump men that are chosen to be Beefeaters?

 My view while I ignored the tour guide.

 London Eye– I haven’t actually been on it, because I don’t have the desire to spend £35 to wait in an hour long line.
 I’m a Florida girl, and one thing us Floridians pride ourselves in is knowing when to go to Disney when you don’t have to wait in line, and fast tracking the hell out of everything.
 Therefore, I just don’t do lines.
 So until I master the slow season of the London Eye, this will stay on my bucket list.
-However, I have recently learned you can have champagne and wine tastings in one of those little capsules, so I may be making an exception!
+However, I have recently learned you can have champagne and wine tastings in one of those little capsules.
+So I may be making an exception!

 Dreaming of bubbles.

 Buckingham Palace- First of all, it’s a palace, so I’m already in.
 But it’s the one palace you see on TV all the time and dream of waving to the common folk from the balcony.
-Scott and I went there during my first trip to London and we were able to get a behind the scenes tour (shout out to my Aunt Kathy for hooking us up), skip the line (because I don’t do lines) and take a golf cart through the main gates.
+Scott and I went there during my first trip to London and we were able to get a behind the scenes tour (shout out to my Aunt Kathy for hooking us up).
+We skipped the line (because I don’t do lines) and took a golf cart through the main gates.
 As in the main gates, I mean the gates that Will and Kate rode through in their horse and carriage after they got married.
 A golf cart is pretty similar and I remember waving to the people we were jumping ahead of as we strolled into the palace.
 We then had a private tour of all the rooms and learned fascinating facts about the art.
 Which I, of course, remember everything, but I don’t want to spoil it for those of you who have not been.

 Scott in front of Buckingham with his pretty umbrella.